Only 8 Left

-The Frederick apple tree produces a mid season cooking & cider apple.
+The Frederick apple tree produces a mid-season cooking & cider apple.

-Like several great older varieties, this variety tends to be a bit slow to start cropping and it has a biennial tendency.
-The fruit are best used as "full sharp" cider apple and will make a great quality brew all by themselves.
-They also cook well and make superb apple jelly, although they don't store for long.
-If you don't want to make cider, these apples juice beautifully and make a delicious, non-astringent soft drink.
+The vintage quality fruit are best used as "full sharp" cider apple and will make a great quality brew all by themselves.
+They juice beautifully, and also make a delicious, non-astringent soft drink.

-These apples are of vintage quality, but the tree has a slight biennial habit that can become worse if it is not managed.
-This means that you could get a poor crop every other year, so we recommend having another cider apple tree if you want to guarantee a good yield.
+Like several great older varieties, this variety tends to be a bit slow to start cropping, and it has a biennial tendency that needs to be managed.
+Since you could get a poor crop every other year, we recommend having another cider apple tree to guarantee a good yield.

 Rootstocks: